 Sometimes, church members gather in churches for vespers.
 This is especially helpful for those who live alone or who are the only Sabbath keepers in their homes.

 And you can still hold your own vespers wherever you find it easy to relax and focus on the joy of the Sabbath.
 Maybe it’s a cup of hot cider in a chair in your living room while you read or pray, or maybe it’s at a scenic place you like to drive to.

 After a good night’s sleep, and with no morning chores like the rest of the week, Sabbath mornings provide a fitting opportunity to spend with God.
 Your mind is free from so many of its usual burdens, and it can be exciting to learn more about who God is and what He has in store for us.
 You might even be surprised at how fun it can be to dig into some of the profound ideas and concepts expressed in God’s Word.

 Personal Devotional time

 Spending time each day in prayer and reading the Bible is important.
 But on Sabbath, you have more time to focus without distraction.

 You get to dive deep into Scripture, which helps you grow closer to God and deepens your faith.

 You can begin with soothing music that prepares your mind for worship.
-Then spend time praying, reading your Bible or devotional, and in reflection.
+Then spend time reflecting, praying, and reading your Bible or devotional.

 The Sabbath also provides dedicated time for family fellowship and worship.